 Today, in order to make cultural heritage both sustainable and socially useful it is necessary to recognize the need for a multidisciplinary approach to the heritage spectrum.
-In particular, those who wish to work with heritage will have to undertake many different responsibilities pertaining to varied areas of expertise.
+Those who wish to work with heritage will have to undertake many different responsibilities across many areas of expertise.

-This M.A. will shape a new generation of professionals.
-Liberal Arts, Humanities and Social Science graduates will acquire the management and business skills to work worldwide.
-This M.A. will provide practical experience in professional circumstances that will shape each student's career.
+This M.A. shapes a new generation of professionals.
+Liberal Arts, Humanities and Social Science graduates acquire the management and business skills to work worldwide.
+Thanks to AUR's connections and collaborations with numerous cultural institutions both in Rome, Italy and the Mediterranean, this M.A. provides practical experience in professional circumstances that will shape each student's career.